Case Study · Professional Services

 Inside, however, growth relied heavily on individual heroics.
 Experienced sellers knew how to navigate relationships, but knowledge remained personal rather than institutional.
 When people moved roles or left, their capabilities went with them.

 Different teams held fragments of useful information, yet those fragments rarely combined into a consistent commercial picture.
-Marketing generated leads, analytics produced reports, and business development explored partnerships, but none of it reliably translated into faster or better decisions for the people in front of customers.
+Marketing generated leads, analytics produced reports, business development explored partnerships — but none of it reliably translated into faster or better decisions for the people in front of customers.

 • Could the company scale predictably, or would expansion require linear increases in senior talent?